jstabenow/dcos-builder-dind/README.md

-# Building "DC/OS Build and Release tools" with Docker-in-Docker (dind)
+# Build "DC/OS Build and Release tools" with Docker-in-Docker (dind)

 ## Based on